 "Preauthorized Transfer" means a Bill Payment, preauthorized transfer, or other transfer scheduled in advance to recur at substantially regular intervals without further instruction from the member.

-"Process Date" is the day on which your Account will be debited for Bill Pay transactions based on the Deliver By Date.
+"Process Date" is the day on which your Account will be debited for Bill Pay transactions based on the Delivery by Date.

-"Software" means software provided by DCECU as part of the Service in combination with your mobile device’s Internet access, applications, and/or text messaging capabilities.
+"Software" means software provided by DCECU as part of Online Banking in combination with your access device’s Internet services, applications, and/or text messaging capabilities.

 "Tax Statements" means all disclosures required to be provided by the Internal Revenue Service.
 This includes, but is not limited to, 1099-MISC and 1099-INT.

 "Transaction" means any electronic banking transaction, including a deposit, withdrawal or bill payment initiated electronically.

 "Transfer" means any banking transaction, including deposits or withdrawals, that is initiated through an electronic terminal, telephone, computer, electronic check conversion, or magnetic tape for the purpose of ordering, instructing, or authorizing a debit or credit to your Account.